- Personal development skills can be soft or technical skills.

 Self-confidence is the belief in your abilities, actions and decisions.
 If you have confidence in yourself, you might be more likely to pursue ambitious goals, try new things and believe you can succeed.

 People tend to trust those who are honest and stand by their values.
-Integrity means doing what is right and telling the truth, even if it is not what they want to hear.
+Integrity means doing what is right and telling the truth, even if doing so presents challenges.
 Having integrity can lead to a good reputation and opportunities for advancement.

 Work ethic includes not only hard work but also reliability, responsibility, quality, determination and discipline.
 People with good work ethic tend to be productive and have a positive attitude.